 Taking a business idea from an embryonic state to something which offers a sizeable income and opportunities for growth is an exciting prospect.
 It also takes up an inordinate amount of time, stress and brain power.
 It is therefore no wonder that so many entrepreneurs experience burnout.

+Dealing with cash flow, finding the right sort of asset finance or invoice finance can be massively stressful.
 If you’re embarking on such a venture, we’ve got 16 tips to keep you on task, productive and, most importantly of all, away from the perilous grasp of burnout.
 You can do this.
 Here’s how.

 - Get fit

 If your body feels better, your mind will, too.
 Scientists have long championed exercise as a way to boost productivity and ease stress.
 Keeping fit will help you stay positive and sleep better.
 And it’s free – just get those trainers on and go for a run!

 Working for long stretches may feel like a necessity when you’re building a business, but doing so can quickly lead to burnout.
 You’re also unlikely to produce your best work if you don’t take regular breaks.
 Working practices such as the Podomoro Technique force you to work in chunks of 25 minutes followed by 5 minutes of downtime.
 You’ll return with a refreshed, un-muddled brain.

 - Find a hobby

 Your business isn’t everything – never forget that.
 Interests outside of your work are essential if you are to not work yourself into the ground.
 Sport, cinema, country walks – whatever your chosen hobby, stick to it and invest plenty of time in it.
 Your work will benefit as a result and you’ll be happier.